Ypertex/blog/content/articles/accelerate-your-website-with-your-logo/index.md

 ## Conclusion

-This article explained how vector graphics like logos can be integrated *directly* into your webpages' HTML.
-By combining files this way, the number of requests needed to load a website can be minimized---leading to shorter loading times.
+This article explained how vector graphics like logos can be integrated *directly* into your web pages' HTML.
+By combining files this way, the number of requests needed to load a website can be minimized—leading to shorter loading times.

 So instead of saving your vectorized logos as pixel-based formats and loading them as separate assets in your website, just export your logos in SVG format and paste them directly into your HTML source!